 Stream 3 allows people from Sydney, Queensland, South Australia, Tasmania and any other Australian state to apply for Subclass 491.
 It all depends on your occupation, skills and your ability to meet the conditions for visa 491.
 Stream 3 will may require your area of qualification, your stay period and the demand for your skills in your designated regional area of NSW.

-The NSW Government has updated the NSW Skilled Occupation List of 2021-22 for visa 190 and 491.
+The NSW Government has updated the NSW 190 occupation list 2021 for visa 190 and 491.
 It has also introduced 3 streams for skilled migrants in the designated regional areas of New South Wales.
 Applicants who meet the requirements of any of the 3 streams will be nominated by the NSW government.

-The Government of New South Wales (NSW) has announced that it will be nominating the skilled people in August, October, January and March 2022 for Subclass 491.
-The Combined NSW Skilled Occupation List of Subclass 491 is a huge list that consists of highly skilled occupations for skilled migrants from all over the world.
+According to the NSW 190 latest update, the NSW government has announced to nominate the skilled people in August, October, January and March 2022 for Subclass 491.
+The Combined NSW 491 Occupation List 2021 is a huge list that consists of highly skilled occupations for skilled migrants from all over the world.